Innovative Ways To Integrate Kids Programming Toys Into Early Education Curricula

 Gone are the days when traditional preschool curriculum only included glorified daycare, and singing of the ABCs.
 There has been a movement, event a transformation, to what we now refer to as Academic preschools.

-1. Science: In the field of life and physical sciences, programming toys teach kids to apply basic scientific skills while playing through the observation of structure, patterns, and behavior, and experimentation.
+1. Science: In the field of life and physical sciences, programming toys teach young kids to apply basic scientific skills while playing through the observation of structure, patterns, and behavior, and experimentation.

 2. Technology: Programming toys that allow the practical application of scientific knowledge.
 For instance, coding robots that allow kids to put together a series of commands and instructions to guide the robot’s movements and actions in a fun way.